neonudrafloy/Unity-Combat-System-Ternary-games/README.md

 >characters can be changed
 >You can also add your own touches to the enemy and player character

+5.
+# Sound Effects
+1. NCS background music is included
+2. Character and enemy effort sounds are included too.

 # Note:
 1.Use the animations, character models, day night cycle for preview only.